myrainbowandsky/myrainbowandsky.github.io/index.md

 * Reviewed for Frontiers in Public Health, section Infectious Diseases – Surveillance, Prevention and Treatment, Journal of Social Media + Society, Journal of Frontiers in Physics （section Social Physics）

 # Award
+* Oct.
+2020, Interdisciplinary Frontier Next Generation Researcher, The Program is implemented by JST’s Challenging Research Program for Next Generation Researchers, and the Tokai National Higher Education and Research System (THERS).
 * Dec.
-2019     The First Prize Award and HITACHI Special Award, The Second NTT Twitter Innovation Contest, Tokyo, 2019
+2019, The First Prize Award and HITACHI Special Award, The Second NTT Twitter Innovation Contest, Tokyo, 2019
 * Dec.
-2019     HITACHI Special Award, The Second NTT Twitter Innovation Contest, Tokyo, 2019
+2019, HITACHI Special Award, The Second NTT Twitter Innovation Contest, Tokyo, 2019
 * Oct.
-2007      University of Bath International Scholarship
+2007, University of Bath International Scholarship

 <!-- ## Header 2